Sriram-107/git-tut/readme.md

-## Hello Git V1
+## Hello Git

-'This is a feature branch'
+'This is sriram from dev-branch'